 The idea of bartering services could offer some interesting possibilities, too.
 A while back I read that people are bartering their services to be able to take vacations.
 For example, a couple might offer to do some maintenance work at a resort hotel for a discount or even free lodging.

-With colder weather coming on, seed companies will soon send out seed catalogs, which are always fun to peruse.
+During cold weather, seed companies send out seed catalogs, which are always fun to peruse.
 It’s a time to dream and plan for next season’s garden.
 You’ll want to grow as much as you can for yourself and your family, but consider what you could grow for sale as well.